Kingsford-Group/biblint/README.md

 - Entries follow, sorted in reverse chronological order (i.e. by year, by default).
 Use `-sort` option to change the field that will be sorted on, and the `-reverse` option to reverse the order (e.g. `-sort journal -reverse false`) will sort alphabetically by journal string.
+Note that the default sorted order is `reverse=true`, so if you want alphabetical, you must turn off reverse.

+  biblint tries to be minimally smart about sorting: symbols are expanded to their defined value (recursively, up to depth 10), strings are compared ignoring {}, and if an int and a string are compared, the int is converted to a string and the comparison is done as strings.

 - Fields that are empty are removed